Complex $\tau$ Electric Dipole Moment from GeV-Scale New Physics

 {{\bf Introduction}}

 The electric dipole moment (EDM) of a fundamental particle, $d_f$, violates CP.
-It is a very powerful probe in studying new physics (NP) beyond the Standard Model (SM).
-Experimental measurements of EDMs have made significant progresses since the first measurement of the neutron EDM in 1957~\cite{Smith:1957ht}, though all have yielded null results~\cite{Lamoreaux:1987zz,Muong-2:2008ebm,Abel:2020pzs,Roussy:2022cmp,BESIII:2025vxm}.
+It is a very powerful probe in studying new physics (NP).
+Since CP violation beyond the Standard Model (SM) is one of the necessary ingredients to explain why matter dominates over antimatter in our universe, the study of EDMs may therefore shed light on this outstanding problem.
+Experimental measurements of EDMs have made significant progress since the first measurement of the neutron EDM in 1957~\cite{Smith:1957ht}, though all have yielded null results~\cite{Lamoreaux:1987zz,Muong-2:2008ebm,Abel:2020pzs,Roussy:2022cmp,BESIII:2025vxm}.
 In the SM, the predicted values of fermion EDMs are many orders of magnitude smaller than the current experimental bounds~\cite{He:1989mbz,Bernreuther:1990jx,Chupp:2017rkp,Yamaguchi:2020eub,Yamaguchi:2020dsy}.
-Any measurement exceeding the SM prediction would indicate a new source of CP violation, shedding light on the origin of the matter–antimatter asymmetry in the Universe.
-Among the charged leptons, the constraints on $d_\tau$ are still very poor allowing a large window for NP effects.
+Any measurement exceeding the SM prediction would indicate a new source of CP violation, for example, in CP-violating extended Higgs sectors~\cite{Barr:1990vd,Shu:2013uua,Jung:2013hka,Inoue:2014nva}, leptoquark-like scenarios~\cite{He:1992dc,Dorsner:2016wpm,Fuyuto:2018scm,Dekens:2018bci}, supersymmetric models~\cite{Ramsey-Musolf:2006evg,Li:2010ax,Li:2021xmw}.

+Due to the short lifetime of the $\tau$ lepton, the measurement of $d_\tau$ is challenging.
+It has not been investigated to a comparable extent as those of the electron and muon, leaving a significant gap in the lepton sector that requires further studies~\cite{Bernreuther:1996dr,Huang:1996jr,Bernreuther:2021elu,Sun:2024vcd,He:2025ewk,Huang:2025dga,Lu:2025heu,Nakai:2025dmp}.
+From a theoretical standpoint, EDMs require a chirality flip.
+Since the $\tau$ is the heaviest charged lepton, this chirality-flip scaling naturally makes $d_\tau$ comparatively larger than the corresponding effects for $e$ or $\mu$.
+Moreover, in a broad class of BSM frameworks, new CP-violating interactions can further enhance $d_\tau$, as CP-violating effects may be larger in the third generation.
+Consequently, $d_\tau$ may be driven to values large enough to be probed by current or near-future experiments, making improved searches for $d_\tau$ a timely and valuable avenue for discovering or tightly constraining NP.